Cafileria: Genetic characteristics

 The mitochondrial genome of C. marina is 42,797 base pairs long, with a content of 21.3% CG (cytosine-guanine pairs), much lower than other heterotrophic stramenopile mitochondrial genomes.

 The genetic code of the mitochondrial genome is an unusual type 4 code, found across different prokaryotic and eukaryotic groups, in which the UGA codon codes for the aminoacid tryptophan and the UAA/UAG codons are the stop codons.
 The mitochondrial genome is also unusual in lacking any group I or group II introns, which are typical of other mitochondria.

 The mitochondrial genome contains genes for all tRNAs except for threonine, alanine and glycine—which are carried by nuclear tRNAs instead—, large and small subunit ribosomal RNA genes arranged in tandem, and protein-coding genes for subunits of several complexes: respiratory complexes (I, III and IV), ATP synthase, and the protein portion of the large and small subunits of ribosomes.
 Despite having a very similar gene content compared to other heterotrophic stramenopiles, the order of genes is highly rearranged in C. marina.
 For example, it is the only stramenopile species known to encode the nad11 gene (a subunit of NADH-ubiquinone oxidoreductase) with 4Fe–4S domains within the N-terminal ferredoxin-type module, instead of the C-terminal molybdopterin-type module, although the consequences of this change are unclear.

 Evolutionary relationships

-Cafileria belongs to the Bicosoecida lineage, a basal stramenopile clade, but its position within this group is still unclear.
+Cafileria belongs to the Bicosoecida lineage of the stramenopiles, but its position within this group is still unclear.
 According to the study that described Cafileria marina in 2019, phylogenetic and morphological analyses group the family Cafeteriidae as the closest relative of Cafileria marina, with Caecitellus as the sister taxon of C. marina, though the authors explain "further investigation is [...] needed to confirm this claim".
 A posterior analysis from 2022 recovered Cafileria outside the Anoecales; as the authors put it, "The phylogenetic resolution of the bicosoecids is still an ongoing issue".